crossplane/crossplane/design/design-doc-terraform-code-generation.md

 since we eliminate HCL middleware.

-On the other hand, we'd have to do some of the operations Terraform CLI does, like diff operations.
+On the other hand, we'd have to do some of the operations Terraform CLI does, like diff'ing, importing, conversion of JSON/HCL to `cty` and such.
+Providers do give you the customization functions whenever needed but the main pipeline of execution lives in Terraform CLI.

 Additionally, the mechanics of providers naturally include core Terraform code structs that we'd need to develop logic to work on and that'd increase our bug surface since they are not intended to be called by something other than Terraform CLI code.